Mabel Van Buren

 Mabel Van Buren (born Mabel Brown Southard; July 17, 1878 – November 4, 1947) was an American stage and screen actress.

 Biography

 As a theatrical performer she played the leading lady in both The Virginian and The Squaw Man (1909).
+She was an actress for the Kinemacolor Company of America.
 Van Buren became prominent in motion pictures at the time of the development of feature-length movies in 1914.
 She starred in The Girl of the Golden West (1915) under the direction of Cecil B. Demille.
 It was Demille who brought Mabel west to Hollywood.
-Mabel was the first leading lady of the Famous Players-Lasky studio on Vine Street in Hollywood, California.
+Mabel was the first leading lady of the Famous Players–Lasky studio on Vine Street in Hollywood, California.